-Individual Behaviour Plans
+Individual Behaviour Plans & Positive Handling Plans

 We recognise that some pupils need a tailored behaviour plan as the general behaviour policy may not meet their needs fully.
-Children who receive regular red/yellow cards will be discussed at meetings with senior leaders and an individual behaviour plan may be formulated.
+Children who receive regular red/yellow cards will be discussed at meetings with senior leaders and an individual behaviour plan/risk assessment may be formulated.
+Positive handling plans will be developed as part of an individual risk assessment.
+All plans will be shared with parents/carers.